Sukur and Boko Haram

 According to the same source there are presently over 5000 IDPs on the Sukur plateau which in the 1990s supported a population of only about 3000.
 This more than doubling of the population resulted in a lack of accommodation, failure of the always inadequate health facilities, stress on water resources (despite recent well-digging by the Nigerian Commission on Museums and Monuments), a scarcity of diesel for grinding grain, and of food.
 Across the border in Roumzou, the nearest open market, an hour and a half's walk from Sukur, prices rose.
 No assistance was then or subsequently received from the federal or state governments, from international charities, or any other source besides the Kinjir Foundation and a few private donations.

 Boko Haram had made an abortive attempt to raid the settlements on the Sukur plateau on 1 October 2014, but did not succeed.
 Then, on 12 December, their fighters came in force by night.
 Their actions on this occasion were described to us by a by a group of Sukur from Yola, amongst them the Hidi, a councilor, and the chairman of the Sukur Development Association.
 (They had reached Sukur via Mubi and Cameroon on 21- 22 December.)
-After killing a man and kidnapping a woman and a girl at the foot of the mountain, dozens of militants reached the hilltop at 3:30 am and began burning houses and stealing livestock and any goods they could lay their hands on and were able to carry off.
+After killing a man and kidnapping a woman and a girl at the foot of the mountain, dozens of militants reached the hilltop at 3:30 am and began burning houses and stealing livestock and any goods they could lay their hands on and were able to carry or drive off.
 They also burned crops standing in the fields.
-The raiders shot men, women and children as they fled, including the elderly mother of the chief, but it seems that the majority of those on the plateau, residents and refugees alike, were able to run and hide in the bush.
+The raiders shot men, women and children as they fled, and wounded the elderly mother of the chief, but it seems that the majority of those on the plateau, residents and refugees alike, were able to run and hide in the bush.
 After some hours on the rampage the insurgents retreated down the mountain, where, at this time, they are still in control.

 During the raid some 173 houses were torched and on 13-14 December many of them were photographed by a young man (SZ).
 One of Kinjir's associates (JL) sent me the set of 140 images of which we include here a small sample.
 The "burning of houses" refers primarily to the destruction of thatched roofs and granary covers.
 In addition, the lumber supporting corrugated iron (pan) roofs was often fired causing the roofs to collapse, incinerating diesel grinding machines, furniture, tools, etc. in room and shed interiors.
-Other structures seriously damaged by fire include the residence of the chief (see above), an iconic element in the WH Cultural Landscape, together with schools, churches and the "gallery" constructed by the NCMM on the ceremonial area.
+Other structures seriously damaged by fire include the residence of the Hidi (see above), an iconic element in the WH Cultural Landscape, together with schools, churches and the "gallery" constructed by the NCMM on the ceremonial area.

 While, after the wholesale arson committed by Boku Haram, compound exterior stone walls and room walls remain standing and the mud domes over loft and standing granaries generally survive, the loss of the protection against rain provided by thatch and matting is disastrous.
-Quantities of grasses collected for thatching, matting and basketry, recently cut and stocked, were burned during the raid.
+Huge quantities of grasses collected for thatching, matting and basketry, recently cut and stocked, were burned during the raid.
 More will not be available before next October-November, whereas the rains arrive no later than May.
 Without waterproof coverings the mud domes, only a centimeter thick at the top, will melt and the contents of granaries and lofts spoil.
 The burning of crops in the fields just as the harvest got under way was viciously cruel.
 Not only must the harvest be greatly reduced but the facilities in which to store it have been compromised.
-Besides the cessation of state health and education services, the threat of famine and epidemic disease hangs over Sukur and the region as a whole-- cholera has already arrived.
+Besides the cessation of state health and education services, the threat of famine and epidemic disease hangs over Sukur and the region as a whole -- cholera has already arrived.
 Emigration might seem a possibility, but where could they go in a land under Boko Haram's control?
 Certainly not to Cameroon, which has its own refugee problems, is itself increasingly subject to Boko Haram incursions, and has refused Sukur entry.